Winmalee Neighbourhood Centre Inc.

 Winmalee Neighbourhood Centre provides assistance to the community via several programs:

 |Affordable Counselling||Community Support Kitchen|

-Appointments are available on Tuesday and Thursday 9am – 3pm.
+Appointments are available on Tuesdays and Wednesdays 9am – 3pm.

 Drop in to 62 White Cross Road or call 4754 4050 to make an appointment.